StaciaHoov/blocitoff/README.md

-# Blocitoff
+# To Do List

 ## Summary
-Blocitoff is a self-destructing To-Do list application created on Ruby on Rails.
+A self-destructing To-Do list application created on Ruby on Rails.
-I made it with the help of a mentor through the Bloc FullStack Web Development Apprenticeship.
+Made with the help of my mentor in the Bloc FullStack Web Development Apprenticeship.

 ## Features
 Users can -